spacepxl/demystifying-sd-finetuning/README.md

 ## Stable loss

-So, we can take some of the noise out of the training loss curve, but what if we went one level further?
+So, we can take some of the noise out of the training loss curve, but what if we go one level further?
 We could periodically evalute some fixed subset of images, using a fixed seed for any random functions, so that the same timesteps and the same noise are used every time.
 Credit to [/u/fpgaminer](https://old.reddit.com/r/StableDiffusion/comments/1gdkpqp/the_gory_details_of_finetuning_sdxl_for_40m/) for some of the code in my implementation.
-It's not a new idea, it has been implemented a few times and proposed for some of the popular training tools like kohya-ss/sd-scripts, but never really seemed to catch on.
+It's not a completely new idea, but I think it deserves more attention, because it's invaluable for monitoring training progress.

-How it works: every N steps, we stop training, disable gradients, store random states, and manually seed to a fixed value.
-Then, we evaluate some number of images, average the loss across all of them, log it, then restore the old random states and continue training.
+How it works: every N steps, we pause training, store the random states, and manually seed to a fixed value.
+We can evaluate some number of images, average the loss across all of them, log it, then restore the old random states and continue training.
 See train_sd.py for specifics.
 I also went a bit further and added timestep buckets (for more uniform distribution across the noise schedule) and debiased loss, to make the average as clean as possible.
-Now we have a deterministic loss value that gets logged over the training run, which we can use to judge how the model is learning.
+Now we have a deterministic loss value that gets logged over the training run, which we can use to judge how the model is learning:

 ![image](https://github.com/user-attachments/assets/6372ab64-97f8-4a2d-837b-7ac40d05f920)

 This is what that stable loss curve looks like, evaluated on 2 images in the training dataset.
-It's nice and clean, which is great, but it's basically a straight line!
-What's going on?
+It's nice and clean, which is great, but it's basically a straight line, so what's going on?
 Is it just continuously improving?
 Should we keep going for more steps to find where it bottoms out?

 ## Dataset splits